jenkins-x-plugins/octant-jx/README.md

 ## Install

+### Prerequisites

-Octant should first be installed and added to your `$PATH`
+Octant should first be installed and added to your `$PATH`, get the latest release [here](https://github.com/vmware-tanzu/octant/releases)

+### Install the plugin

+Octant checks for extra plugins that live in `~/.config/octant/plugins`.
+You can download the released plugin binary [here](https://github.com/jenkins-x/octant-jx/releases/) or build it locally in the next section.

+### Development of the plugin

-To build the plugins use:
+To build the plugin use:

 ```
 make octant
 ```

-which will build the plugins, install then into `~/.config/octant/plugins` and then startup octant against the current k8s cluster.
+which will build the plugin, install it into `~/.config/octant/plugins` and then startup octant against the current k8s cluster.

 You can run `make tail` in another terminal to watch the console log of `octant-jx` if you are developing a plugin.

 ### Using the Developer + Operator plugins

-You should see on the left nav bar the Jenkins X Developer + Operator plugins appear near the bottom (2nd to last icons).
+You should see on the left nav bar the Jenkins X Developer plugin appears near the bottom (2nd to last icons).

 ## Running multiple Octants